ddd-ts/shape-proposal/README.md

   - [ ] runtime expand ( constructor param )
   - [ ] serialize expand ( serialize(): THIS )
   - [ ] deserialize expand ( deserialize(THIS): )
-- [ ] Split tests into definition tests

 - [ ] tuples

 == for later